Vanishing conditions on Weyl tensor for Einstein-type manifolds: Introduction

 Catino \cite{catino2} used this additional hypothesis to classify generalized quasi-Einstein metrics with harmonic Weyl tensor.
 Furthermore, he proved that this additional hypothesis can not be removed.

-Without further ado, we state our main results.
+Without further ado, we state our main results

-\begin{theorem} Let $(M^{n},\,g,\,f,\,h)$, $n\geq4$, be a smooth compact Riemannian manifold satisfying \eqref{eqprincipal} and \eqref{eq1} with zero radial Weyl curvature and fourth-order divergence-free Weyl tensor, i.e., $div^{4}W=0$.
+\begin{theorem} Let $(M^{n},\,g,\,f,\,h)$, such that $n\geq4$, be a smooth compact (without boundary) Riemannian manifold satisfying \eqref{eqprincipal} and \eqref{eq1} with zero radial Weyl curvature and fourth-order divergence-free Weyl tensor, i.e., $div^{4}W=0$.
 Then $(M^{n}, g)$ has harmonic Weyl tensor. \end{theorem}

-An immediate consequence of Theorem \ref{theocpt} is the following result, which was previously provided by Baltazar in \cite{baltazar}.
-Here, the demonstraion is different and follows from Theorem \ref{theocpt} and Theorem 1.2 in \cite{hwang1}.
+As a consequence of Theorem \ref{theocpt} we have the following result, which was previously provided by Baltazar in \cite{baltazar}.
+Here, the demonstration is different and follows from Theorem \ref{theocpt} and Theorem 1.2 in \cite{hwang1}.
 It is important to remember that, if a manifold has harmonic Weyl tensor and constant scalar curvature, then its curvature is harmonic.

-\begin{corollary}\cite{baltazar} Let $(M^{n},\,g,\,f)$, $n\geq4$, be a CPE metric \eqref{cpemetric} with zero radial Weyl curvature satisfying $div^{4}W=0$.
-Then $(M^{n}, g)$ is isometric to a standard sphere. \end{corollary}
+\begin{corollary} Let $(M^{n},\,g,\,f)$, $n\geq4$, be a CPE metric \eqref{cpemetric} with zero radial Weyl curvature satisfying $div^{4}W=0$.
+Then, $(M^{n}, g)$ is isometric to a standard sphere. \end{corollary}

 Now we will concentrate our efforts to analyze the noncompact Einstein-type manifold \eqref{eqprincipal} with vanishing conditions on Weyl.
-The demonstration follows a similar strategy used in Theorem 1.2 and Theorem 1.3 of \cite{catino}. \begin{theorem} Let $(M^{n},\,g,\,f,\,h)$, $n\geq4$, be a Riemannian manifold satisfying \eqref{eqprincipal} and \eqref{eq1} with zero radial Weyl curvature satisfying $div^{4}W=0$.
-In case $f$ is proper, $(M,\,g$) has harmonic Weyl curvature. \end{theorem}
+The demonstration follows a similar strategy used in Theorem 1.2 and Theorem 1.3 of \cite{catino}.